Anonymous recursion: Use

 Anonymous recursion is primarily of use in allowing recursion for anonymous functions, particularly when they form closures or are used as callbacks, to avoid having to bind the name of the function.

 Anonymous recursion primarily consists of calling "the current function", which results in direct recursion.
 Anonymous indirect recursion is possible, such as by calling "the caller (the previous function)", or, more rarely, by going further up the call stack, and this can be chained to produce mutual recursion.
 The self-reference of "the current function" is a functional equivalent of the "this" keyword in object-oriented programming, allowing one to refer to the current context.

 Anonymous recursion can also be used for named functions, rather that calling them by name, say to specify that one is recursing on the current function, or to allow one to rename the function without needing to change the name where it calls itself.
 However, as a matter of programming style this is generally not done.

 Alternatives

 Named functions

 The usual alternative is to use named functions and named recursion.
 Given an anonymous function, this can be done either by binding a name to the function, as in named function expressions in JavaScript, or by assigning the function to a variable and then calling the variable, as in function statements in JavaScript.
 Since languages that allow anonymous functions generally allow assigning these functions to variables (if not first-class functions), many languages do not provide a way to refer to the function itself, and explicitly reject anonymous recursion; examples include Go.

-For example, in JavaScript the factorial function can be defined via anonymous recursion as such:
+For example, in TypeScript, the factorial function can be defined via anonymous recursion as such: